Going Above & Beyond on Accessibility

 Write Clear, Concise Content

-Keep your writing simple and straightforward.
-Use short sentences and paragraphs.
+Keep your writing straightforward by using short sentences and paragraphs.
 Avoid jargon and complex terminology.
 If you must use specialized terms, provide clear explanations.
 This approach not only improves accessibility but also enhances readability for all users.

 Provide Alternative Text for Images